Elizabeth Hurley Shows Off Curves In Low-Cut Black Top

 Hurley greeted the day and her fans with a casual post staged on a sunny Malibu beach.
 The actress sports a Fitbit, string bracelet, a black henley-style top, all topped off with aviator style sunglasses and naturally tousled beach hair.

 The Bedazzled star is no stranger to modeling on the beach.
 She has her own swimwear collection called Elizabeth Hurley Beach.
-She has showed off her swimsuit collection in several sultry Instagram posts, including one where she wears a Tiffany blue, teeny, tiny bikini, as The Inquisitr previously reported.
+She has shown off her swimsuit collection in several sultry Instagram posts, including one where she wears a Tiffany blue, teeny, tiny bikini, as The Inquisitr previously reported.
 She’s also sported a black one-piece with a sexy cut-out in one post and sparkly bikini top in another post.

 She doesn’t just create swimsuits with her line, however.
 The star also has swimwear cover-ups, which she has also modeled for Instagram, including one gauzy blue robe and a yellow floral sarong.